-Civil rights are protections we each hold as members of society.
+Civil rights are protections we hold as members of society.
 They are found in the United States and Maine constitutions and various federal and state laws.
-For example, we have the right to freedom of speech, to practice religion (or not), and to be free from cruel and unusual punishment.
-We have the right to live in our homes and apartments and to access places of public accommodation without discrimination because of protected-class status.
+For example, we have the right to freedom of speech, practice religion or not, and be free from cruel, unusual punishment.
+We have the right to live in our homes and access places of public accommodation without discrimination because of protected-class status.

 Most of our civil rights are enforced only by individuals.
-Yet individuals are often discouraged by an imbalance of power when they are mistreated by businesses, housing providers, or the government.
+Yet, individuals are often discouraged by an imbalance of power when mistreated by businesses, housing providers, or the government.
 Eastern Maine Law levels the playing field so that you can enforce your rights.